safijatala/IOTProjectOne/README.md

 nc m3-4 20000
 ifconfig
 ```
+ifconfig will show server ip which you need to paste in the client terminal to see if everything is working okay.

-now for the client part:
+Now for the client part:
 ```
 nc m3-3 20000
 ping (server ip)